dreamportdev/Osdev-Notes/02_Memory_Management/04_Virtual_Memory_Manager.md

 #define VM_FLAG_USER (1 << 2)
 ```

 The `flags` field is actually a bitfield, and we've defined some macros to use with it.
 These don't correspond to the bits in the page table, but having them separate like this means they are platform-agnostic.
-We can port our kernel to cpu architecture and most of the code won't need to change, we'll just a short function that converts the vm flags into page table flags.
+We can port our kernel to any cpu architecture that supports some kind of MMU and most of the code won't need to change, we'll just need a short function that converts our vm flags into page table flags.
 This is especially convinient for oddities like x86 and it's nx-bit, where all memory is executable by default, and you must specify if you *don't* want it to be executable.

 Having it like this allows that to be abstracted away from the rest of our kernel.
 For x86_64 our translation function would look like the following: